JasonFerns2507/biometric-security-framework/README.md

 ## 2. The Solution
 This framework proposes a multi-layered security approach.
 This repository contains the code for the core intelligence module: an **anomaly detection system** built in Python.

 This system processes a user's accelerometer and gyroscope data to learn their unique behavioural patterns.
-A simulated AI agent then uses a "biometric score" from the model to make real-time authentication decisions (e.g., *Authenticate*, *Challenge*, or *Deny Access*).
+A simulated AI agent then uses a "biometric score" from the model to make real-time authentication decisions (ex: *Authenticate*, *Challenge*, or *Deny Access*).

 ## 3. How It Works
 1.  **Data Processing:** A **Python**-based pipeline was engineered to process and aggregate accelerometer and gyroscope features from the dataset.